 You’re looking to find elements within your scene that can be used to make a frame that surrounds the principle point of interest in the photograph — whether that’s a person’s face, a cloud or part of a building.
 This is also known as subframing.

-In effect, you’re creating a picture within a picture — using what’s in your frame to create another frame.
+In effect, you’re creating a picture within a picture (similar to the Droste Effect) — using what’s in your frame to create another frame.

 You can literally use anything to make this frame: tree branches, a car door, or a window are good examples, but you could just as easily use out-of-focus elements, areas of shadow, other people, or blades of grass.